 - Multiple issues of a series are sometimes collected into a volume.
 A volume can be softcover or hardcover.
 Softcover editions are often called trade paperbacks, or just trades.

 - A graphic novel is also a standalone comic book that is not usually a part of a series.
-I think of comic books as short stories and graphic novels as, well, a novel–illustrated, of course.
-In fact, novels have been “translated” into graphic form (more about this in the Graphic Novels section below).
+I think of comic books as short stories and graphic novels as, well, a novel that is illustrated, of course.
+In fact, novels have been “translated” into graphic form.
+(More information in the Graphic Novels section below).

 The term graphic novel has been in use since the 1970s, though it did not catch on until a decade later.
 While graphic novels are comic books, the distinguishing factor for a graphic novel is length.
 Listed below in no particular order are several novels in different genre from classic to contemporary that have been adapted into graphic form.
 This list represents just a few of the hundreds of available adaptations.
 Many of these book titles may be familiar to you: